mongodb/docs/source/administration/replication-architectures.rst

 ~~~~~~~~~~~~~

 :term:`Delayed nodes <delayed node>` are special set members that
-function generally like any replica set :term:`secondary` with a few
+function in most cases like other replica set :term:`secondary`
-operational differences..
-They cannot be elected primary, do not
+members with the following operational differences: they cannot be
-receive secondary queries, and *do* vote in :term:`elections
+elected primary, do not receive secondary queries, but *do* vote in
-<election>` for primary.
+:term:`elections <election>` for primary.

 Delayed nodes, however, apply operations from the :term:`oplog` on a
 delay, to provide running "historical" snapshot of the data set, or a